ubc-library-rc/gis-intro-leaflet/content/hands-on6.md

 <br>

 ## Styling polygons
-{: .no_toc}

 Perhaps you want to change the way parks polygons are styled.
 For example, we could change them to be a solid color such as green.
 This way, they'd stand out against the basemap.

-to change the styling of a polygon data layer, we will 1) write a function that styles a specific layer, in this case `parks`, and 2) add our new style as an option to that data layer.
+to change the styling of a polygon data layer, we will 1) write a *function* that styles a specific layer, in this case `parks`, and 2) add our new style as an option to that data layer.
+A *function* in programming is a block of code that does some specific task, like a mini program.
 In your web map HTML boilerplate document, replace the line of code for parks with the following:

 ```js
  L.geoJson(parks, {style: style}).addTo(mymap);